Module 4, Part 1: More About Loops#

 of the outer loop is executed.
 The values of the variables i

-and j
+and j change accordingly.

-The continue
+The continue Statement#

-) to “skip” the rest of the current repetition of the loop body,
+and for) to “skip” the rest of the current repetition of the loop body,

-and possibly “continue” with the next repetition (if the loop condition is still true
+and possibly “continue” with the next repetition (if the loop condition is still true).

-The flowcharts of while
+The flowcharts of while, do-while,

-loops with a continue
+and for loops with a continue statement are depicted in

 Fig. 14,